 Does "sleek and Euro" mean high end?
 Not always.
 Example: IKEA kitchen cabinets have achieved a gloss of "high end" over the years, mainly through aggressive marketing.
 While its style mimics high-end European cabinetry, its construction is decidedly basic: lots of MDF (medium-density fibreboard), thermofoil, cheap fixtures, and balky hinges and slides.

 Kitchen cabinets are just a bunch of boxes affixed to your walls and resting on the floor.
 So it's no accident that industry parlance for this part of the construction is "the box."
 The box should not be MDF or any other type of pressboard.
 Despite industry claims to the contrary, it is unlikely that you can build a quality kitchen cabinet box out of MDF.

 - Plywood: The plywood used in quality kitchen cabinets is not the stuff on the bulk racks at Home Depot.
 It's furniture-grade plywood that performs as well or even better than solid wood.
 Plywood will be found in the box, not doors and other finish surfaces.

 - Solid wood: Solid wood doors and drawer fronts are par for the course in high-end kitchen cabinets.

 Box Dimensions and Panel Thickness

 Outside dimensions of the box vary.
 But within each box, recommended thicknesses of panels are:

-- Back Panel (Wall Cabinet Only): 1/2" thick—important because the cabinets hang from this panel.
+- Back Panel (wall cabinet only): 1/2" thick (This is important because the cabinets hang from this panel)

 - Porcelanosa: This 30-year-old Spanish company has made huge inroads in the high-end kitchen cabinet industry.
 Like Aran, its U.S. footprint is rather small (only 5 locations).